Examination of Research Degrees: Procedural Guidance

 Independent chair’s report

-Upon conclusion of the post-viva meeting the independent chair must complete the Independent Chair's Report and return this to Academic Registry (Student Administration) without delay.
+Upon conclusion of the post-viva meeting the independent chair must complete the Independent Chairs Report form and return this to Student Administration without delay.

 The examining committee report